How Editorial S-N-R Score is computed?

 What S I N D O represents?

-S and I are constructive forces (Positive signal builders)
+S and I are constructive forces (Positive signal builders) and measured on a scale of 1-10

 S — Signal (1 = Low; 10 = High)

-I — Integrity (1 Low; 10 = High)
+I — Integrity (1 = Low; 10 = High)

 S and I together build analytical clarity.

-N and D are degradative forces (Signal degraders)
+N and D are degradative forces (Signal degraders) and measured on a scale of 1-10

 N — Noise (drowns the signal) (1 =HIGH; 10 = LOW)